Mapping the Structure and Evolution of Software Testing Research Over the Past Three Decades: Introduction

 \section{Introduction}

-Software testing, broadly, refers to the application of input to the system under development in order to identify potential issues that affect the correctness and ability of the system to deliver services, such as violations of the system requirements, crashes, slowdown, or security flaws~\cite{Pezze06:testing}.
-While many quality assurance techniques exist, testing remains our primary means of ensuring the correctness of software.
+Software testing refers to the application of input to a system to identify issues affecting its correctness or its ability to deliver services~\cite{Pezze06:testing}.
+While many quality assurance techniques exist, testing remains the primary means of assessing software quality.

-Naturally, from nearly the beginning of software development as a discipline, both researchers and practitioners have reasoned about concepts related to testing or other forms of quality assurance~\cite{Turing49:Checking,Baker57:Review}.
-As software has grown in complexity and in the range of product domains it can be applied to, new types of testing (e.g., unit testing~\cite{Runeson06:Unit}, system testing~\cite{Nie11:Combinatorial}, and GUI testing~\cite{Qureshi13:gui}) and adaptations to particular domains have been proposed as well (e.g., cyber-physical systems~\cite{Abbaspour15:cyber}, machine learning systems~\cite{Zhang20:ML}, and web services~\cite{Bozkurt10:Web}).
-Testing is one of the largest areas of software engineering research~\cite{Orso14:STR}, and there are dedicated conference\footnote{E.g., International Conference on Software Testing, Validation, and Verification.} and journal\footnote{E.g., Software Testing, Verification, and Reliability.} venues for software testing research.

-Software development---and, by association, software testing---is a field that is rapidly evolving as new software and hardware advances are introduced.
-It is useful from time to time to step back and evaluate the field, to understand (a) \textit{what the predominant topics are of the field}, (b) \textit{how those topics are connected}, and (c), \textit{how the predominant topics have evolved over time}. ``Science of science'' is an interdisciplinary field that aims to discover invisible patterns in research disciplines using quantitative techniques to map the topical structure of a field and how it has evolved from inception to the present day~\cite{Fortunato18:SoS}.
-In this approach, bibliometric and scientometric techniques are used to analyze features of published studies, including text, authors, affiliations, and publication venues~\cite{Borgman02:Biblio}.
-Computational methods such as text mining and citation analysis are applied in order to identify patterns and relationships in studies~\cite{Moed06:Citation,Ding13:References}.
+From nearly the beginning of software development as a discipline, researchers and practitioners have reasoned about testing and quality assurance~\cite{Turing49:Checking}.
+Today, testing is one of the largest areas of software engineering research~\cite{Orso14:STR}, and the field is rapidly evolving as new software and hardware advances are introduced.
+It is useful, therefore, to understand (a) \textit{what the predominant research topics are of the field}, (b) \textit{how those topics are connected}, and (c), \textit{how the predominant topics have evolved over time}.

-We have applied co-word analysis in order to characterize the topology of software testing research over 35 years of research studies, based on the keywords provided by the authors of studies indexed in the Scopus database.
-These keywords represent targeted research topics within the field of software testing.
-The use of co-word analysis links publications through the identification of clusters of topics, connected by their co-occurrence on research studies.
-Consider, for example, a study with the keywords ``automated test generation, ``code coverage'', and ``regression testing''.
-This study links these three research topics.
-Are these topics often linked in software testing research?
-What other topics have strong connections to these three?
-Co-word analysis allows us to identify these connections between research topics, enabling a detailed mapping of the field of software testing through the topics assigned to each publication.